 (a) if the local government has delegated to the CEO the exercise of its power to make payments from those funds — by the CEO; or

-(b) otherwise, if the payment is authorized in advance by a resolution of the council.
+(b) otherwise, if the payment is authorised in advance by a resolution of the council.

-(2) The council must not authorize a payment from those funds until a list prepared under regulation 13(2) containing details of the accounts to be paid has been presented to the council.
+(2) The council must not authorise a payment from those funds until a list prepared under regulation 13(2) containing details of the accounts to be paid has been presented to the council.

-[Regulation 12 inserted in Gazette 20 June 1997 p.
+[Regulation 12 inserted in Gazette 20 Jun 1997 p.
 2838.]